 So, you want to learn how to become a YouTuber and make money?
 Well, it is not surprising.
-People watch over 1 billion hours of YouTube per day, more than Facebook video and Netflix combined.
+People watch over 1 billion hours of YouTube per day, more than Facebook videos and Netflix combined.
 With over 2 billion active users, YouTube is definitely the place to be to make money.

 As you may know, I love discovering ways to make money from home.
 For the past few years, I’ve been researching flexible online jobs, and becoming a YouTuber has consistently stood out as one of the most lucrative remote jobs out there.